 What I Learned After Joining a Team

 Within my first year, I was invited to join a team led by a powerhouse agent in the industry.
-I thought this would be a great opportunity to learn the biz from someone I admired, and I was grateful for the invitation.
+I thought this would be a great opportunity to learn the biz from someone I admired.

-The team met once a week for 1-2 hours.
-We’d talk about the market and catch up on each other’s lives.
-I genuinely enjoyed the sense of community and camaraderie.
+The team met once a week for 1–2 hours.
+We’d talk about the market, catch up on each other’s lives, share wins, ask questions, and vent about hard days.
+I genuinely enjoyed the sense of community and camaraderie in our small group.
+It was comforting to feel like you didn’t have to figure everything out on your own.

-But as time went on, our meetings started to feel less productive and educational, and a little more like busy work – especially as a newbie agent.
+But as time went on, the meetings started to feel less productive and educational, and a little more like busy work.
 I found myself copying, printing, running errands, designing marketing pieces, and holding opens.
-Yes – I was learning through exposure and I appreciated the opportunity, but I noticed I navigated my first client interactions and early transactions largely on my own.
-The team leader was often too busy for the consistent one-on-one mentorship I hoped for.
+While I appreciated the opportunity, I also noticed I was navigating many of my first client interactions and early transactions largely on my own.
+The team leader was often too busy to provide the consistent one-on-one mentorship I had hoped for.

 Team Leader vs Mentor